-BC Hydro submitted an Integrated Resource Plan ("IRP") application to the BCUC in December 2021 and the regulatory review process is underway.
+BC Hydro submitted an Integrated Resource Plan ("IRP") application to the BCUC in December 2021, which was approved in March 2024.
 The IRP is a flexible long-term strategic plan to meet provincial electricity demand over the next 20 years.
 BC Hydro's 2023 update to the IRP identified the need for approximately 3,000 GWh of new renewable generation capacity as early as fiscal 2029.
-BC Hydro has announced it expects to launch a new procurement for sources of renewable emission-free electricity in 2024.
+To address this need, BC Hydro acquired over 5,000 GWh of annual wind and solar generation pursuant to the 2024 procurement known as the 2024 Call for Power and is expected to continue to actively procure generation capacity in the near future.